dzackgarza/Notes/Class_Notes/2021/Spring/FourManifolds/FourManifolds.md

 From Phil's email:

-There are very few references in the notes, and I'll try to update them to include more as we go.
 Personally, I found the following online references particularly useful:

 - Dietmar Salamon: Spin Geometry and Seiberg-Witten Invariants [@Dietmar99]